-The VIM 19 E&P Contract is currently in phase 1 of a six year exploration period.
-As at the date hereof, phase 1 is suspended with pending work commitments, which include the acquisition of 125 km2 of 3D seismic and the drilling of one A3 well with geochemical and petro-physical analysis.
-The Corporation intends to acquire 140 Km2 of Chande 3D seismic and has initiated basic surface pre-operative tasks.
+The VIM 19 E&P Contract is currently in phase 1 of a six year exploration period which will end on February 18, 2022, with pending work commitments, which include the acquisition of 125 km2 of 3D seismic and the drilling of one A3 well with geochemical and petrophysical analysis.
+The Corporation intends to acquire 140 km2 of Chande 3D seismic and has initiated basic surface pre-operative tasks.

-The Corporation holds a 100% working interest in the VIM 21 E&P Contract, which it acquired pursuant to the Shona Acquisition.
+The Corporation, through its wholly-owned subsidiary Canacol Energy Colombia S.A.S., holds a 100% working interest in the VIM 21 E&P Contract which it acquired pursuant to the Shona Acquisition.
 The VIM 21 E&P Contract is located in the Departments of Sucre and Cordoba covering a total area of 51,107 acres and is adjacent to Esperanza E&E Contract and VIM 5 E&P Contract.
-The VIM 21 E&P Contract is currently in phase 2 of the exploration period which ends on June 12, 2021.
-The pending work commitments include the drilling of one A3 well and 21 km2 of 3D seismic acquisition.
-The Corporation intends to fulfill the pending work commitments with the drilling of the Fresa-1 well during the year ended December 31, 2020.
+The VIM 21 E&P Contract is currently in phase 2 of the exploration period which ends on June 12, 2022.
+The pending work commitments include the acquisition of 21 km2 of 3D seismic.